 Here are five questions that I like to ask when a prospect wants to think about it.
 Try a few of them out in your next sales presentation.
 Just be sure not to phrase them in a way that elicits a yes or no answer.

-why not check here What parts of the proposal do you want to think about?
+What parts of the proposal do you want to think about?